Car vs Truck Accidents

 After a crash test, any damage to the truck is evaluated in terms of its frame and electronic systems along with which parts of the test dummies were damaged.

-What are the various parts of a semi-trailer truck?
+What are the various parts of a semi-trailer truck as it relates to crashes?

 parts of a semitrailer

-Trucks have many parts depending on their model, type, and size.
-Most semi-trailer trucks have the following parts:
+Trucks have many mechanical parts depending on their model, type, and size.
+Most semi-trailer trucks have the following auto parts (truck parts in this case):

 • Exhaust stack: the truck part that is a pipe where smoke exists